boydorr/rdiversity/README.md

 # To calculate all supercommunity diversity measures
 superdiv(super)
 ```

-The complete list of low-level components of diversity are:

 ###2.
 Direct method
 Simply, to calculate normalised subcommunity alpha diversity, a supercommunity object is passed to a wrapper function with a suitable *q* value (or range of values):